Follow these tips to ensure your AMP emails render correctly and consistently across all platforms and browsers that Gmail supports.

 text/plainpart of the email contains the most important keywords to ensure users can find your emails easily.

-Because dynamic emails contain up-to-date content, users may end up with identical emails within the same thread.
-Gmail supports a mechanism to prevent the display of these emails in long threads, by hyper-collapsing duplicate emails.
+Because dynamic emails contain up-to-date content, users may end up with emails having duplicate content within the same thread.
+For example, the Google Docs commenting emails in one email thread for the same comment thread will all look identical when expanded.
+Gmail supports a mechanism to prevent the display of these duplicate content in long threads, by collapsing emails with duplicate content.
 To ensure that emails are recognized as duplicates, add in a meta tag called "email.contentIds" into the AMP markup.

 <head> ... <meta name="email.contentIds" content="id1,id2,id3"> ... </head>